 Price-monitoring has been present since the advent of online stores, but never has it been as important as now.
 Most people do not search for items on different websites anymore.
 They just search on a search engine like Google and follow the link that quotes the lowest price.
-In such a scenario, it is imperative that you scrape pricing data off the web to make sure that your products are priced competitively so as to make sure that you do not lose relevance in the market.
+In such a scenario, it is imperative that you crawl pricing data of the web to make sure that it priced competitively your products so as to make sure that you do not lose relevance in the market.

 When we saw the video of the Google Assistant making a reservation for a salon at Google I/O 2018, we were shocked at how well voice assistants are able to mimic a human.
 But that is not all voice assistants are going to be used for.
 People have already started using Alexa to place orders on Amazon.
-More companies will be integrating the technology with their websites so that you can order things with a few verbal instructions on your phone (or even laptop).
-Voice search will not be limited to ordering, but finding the same item at a lesser price, address fill ups, billing, and more.
+More companies will integrate the technology with their websites so that you can order things with a few verbal instructions on your phone (or even laptop).
+It will not limit voice search to order, but finding the same item at a lesser price, address fill-ups, billing, and more.
 What used to be a tedious 3-4 step process that needed at least a few minutes of attention from your eyes and hands will only need you to speak to your voice assistant for a minute.

-Whether you use Uber, or Amazon, or I-Tunes, most tech companies have started following a subscription-based service.
+Whether you use Uber, or Amazon, or iTunes, most tech companies have started following a subscription-based service.
 E-commerce sites like Amazon have started their annual (or monthly) subscription-based services, that make you a premium user.
-Once you avail the subscription, you will get free deliveries, more offers, and better discounts.
-Subscription based services benefit both customers and companies.
-While a one-time payment might be preferred by some, you have to understand that a subscription-based payment helps companies get a steady supply of working capital and this gives them an incentive to keep adding new features to their interface and bring out new updates more frequently.
+Once you avail of the subscription, you will get free deliveries, more offers, and better discounts.
+Subscription-based services benefit both customers and companies.
+While a onetime payment might be preferred by some, you have to understand that a subscription-based payment helps companies get a steady supply of working capital and this gives them an incentive to keep adding new features to their interface and bring out new updates more frequently.

-Gone are the days when credit/debit cards used to be the only ways that a person could pay during checkout in e-commerce platforms.
-Nowadays payment options are many- net banking, pay-later options, various types of cards, Paypal, mobile-wallets and more.
+Gone are the days when credit/debit cards used to be the only way that a person could pay during checkout on e-commerce platforms.
+Nowadays payment options are many- net banking, pay-later options, various types of cards, Paypal, mobile wallets and more.
 In certain cases, if you do not have a particular payment option, you might lose out on a set of customers.
 2019 is going to see even more payment options along with each e-commerce website offering their own wallets too.